 Whether you want to sail around the island’s coast or explore rich banyan forests or just kick back at an authentic resort with views of stunningly-beautiful bays, you will find yourself enchanted by the landscape of Nuku Hiva.
 Take the sailboat to see the islands from the ocean’s perspective, or try horseback riding through the lush valleys, where wild pigs and domesticated cattle graze peacefully alongside one another.

 Ancient archaeological sites, with their mythic tiki (or ti’i) statues and stone temple ruins, teach visitors about Polynesian rituals and history.
-Don’t miss a trip to Hakaui, where you will find Vaipo, the tallest waterfall in French Polynesia, or the enchanting the Taipivai and Hatiheu valleys.
+Don’t miss a trip to Hakaui, where you will find Vaipo, the tallest waterfall in the South Pacific, or the enchanting the Taipivai and Hatiheu valleys.

 The forests are filled with ancient marae (temples) amid massive banyan trees.
 A 4×4 excursion by Jeep is the perfect way to explore the majestic scenery.

 Nuku Hiva is an excellent place to also find all types of Marquesan hand-crafted goods, from earrings carved of bone or adorned with feathers to wooden tikis and bowls.